davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-03-29-rsyslog-sentinel-log-forwarder.md

 toc: true
 ---

-Often, during customer engagements, I help them on deploying CEF/Syslog forwarders in their environments to gather data from Network Appliances and/or other servers and services into Log Analytics, which is consequently available for Azure Sentinel.
+Often I help customers on deploying CEF/Syslog forwarders in their environments to gather data from Network Appliances and/or other servers and services into Log Analytics, which is consequently available for Azure Sentinel.

 Besides having plenty documentation on how to do this deployment, as well as other community resources like Tech Community and Webinars, I have compiled all the resources I normally review with my customers during this deployment or revision in their environments.